w3c/wai-curricula/content/content-author/images.md

 Optional ideas to assess knowledge:

+* Research &mdash; Ask students to research different approaches to providing text alternatives for informative, functional, and complex images.
-* Portfolio &mdash; Have students include text alternatives for several types of images in the website they are building.
+* Portfolio &mdash; Have students include text alternatives for several types of images in the website they are creating.
 Assess how students determine the type of text alternative to include based on the types of images and their context.

 [TBD]